BethKidd/Plant-Narrative-1/Group_Project/README.md

 ###
 Paperbark provided women with a genuinely utilitarian material. *Melaleuca's* oils repel insects and vermin, an ideal property for domestic concerns.
-Not only was *Melaleuca* ideal for building structures and cooking, but women incorporated the bark into birthing traditions and the early care of infants.[^27] In fact, for some Aboriginal Australians, childbirth occurred over a bark-lined pit, and then the newly born baby was wrapped in paperbark or placed in a paperbark lined coolamon.
+Not only was *Melaleuca* ideal for building structures and cooking, but women incorporated the bark into birthing traditions and the early care of infants.[^27] In fact, for some Aboriginal Australians, childbirth occurred over a bark-lined pit, and then the newly born baby was wrapped in paperbark or placed in a paperbark-lined coolamon.
 <param ve-entity eid="Q1129683">
 <param ve-image
 url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Australian_Museum_-_Joy_of_Museums_-_Coolamons_-_Aboriginal_Carrying_Vessels.jpg"